oykusahin/interview/README.md

-# Wasteer Task
+# Wasteer Technical Task
-This repository is created for the technical interview for Wasteer.
+This repository is created for Wasteer's technical interview.
 The task description is as follows:

 - Develop and demonstrate a real-time pallet detection system using the provided dataset.
 - Balance the model’s speed and accuracy, with an emphasis on achieving high fps.
 - Document your approach and any challenges faced.

-In this README.md you will find the solutions steps that were taken while solving the problems in the given task.
+In this README.md you will find the solutions steps that were taken while solving the given problems in the task.
 I wanted to avoid spagetti code, therefore, I tried to use OOP paradigm as much as possible.
-However, since the task requires a demo for the fps most of the solution consists of Python scripts.
+However, since the task requires a demo for measuring fps most of the solution consists of Python scripts.

 ### Steps: